nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 As shown by William Thurston, John H. Conway and coworkers <a href="#conway">[3]</a>, there is a direct connection between crystallographic symmetry and orbifolds.
 Orbifolds can be used to prove, for example, that there are 17 different wallpaper groups in 2D Euclidean space <a href="#conway2">[4</a>,<a href="#conway3">5]</a>.
 Their uniqueness make them unambiguous descriptors of symmetry.
 While the notation and language can be confusing at first, this schema is, in my opinion, a powerful and underappreciated tool for engineering patterns and self-assembly in soft matter physics and related applications.

 For an introduction to symmetry, I recommend the "Math and Art of MC Escher" <a href="https://mathstat.slu.edu/escher/index.php/Math_and_the_Art_of_M._C._Escher">website</a>, which contains accessible discussions, illustrations, and examples that avoid a lengthy foray into complex mathematical language.

+Prof. Frank Hoffman has a very nice YouTube course as well.
+You can find it <a href="https://www.youtube.com/c/FrankHoffmann1000/featured">here</a>.

+> "The orbifold idea is the most powerful way to achieve a conceptual understanding of these \[wallpaper\] groups and, in particular, it trivializes their enumeration." - Conway & Huson in Ref. <a href="#conway3">[5]</a>

 # Mathematical History